dssg/voter-protection/data/readme.md

 * Do you like our data, but have different actions? :
   * Navigate to  the Actions and Urgency Sheet
-  * Update the Decision Matrix basedon your interventions
+  * Update the Decision Matrix based on your interventions
   * VLOOKUP will automatically populate the  recommended actions based on your entries

 * Interested in other county data?